lcurry/webdemo/README.md

 oc expose svc servlettemplate-runtime -n basic-spring-boot-dev
 ```

+In addition, the "route" will need to have the following path added "/OCServletTemplate", and also enable Security.

 ### 6) Trigger the build
 From within Jenkins (within Openshift) use the webdemo-pipeline to start new build.
 This will cause the Jenkinsfile to run.
 Alternatively, you can trigger the build from the command line.